Flank/flank-dashboard/docs/14_firebase_deployment_cli.md

 With that in place, you can use your credentials, that you've used to create the user, to fill an authentication form of the web application.

 After logging in, you should see a dashboard page with a list of test projects and their metrics if you've created them in the previous steps or no data.
 The app should provide an ability to switch between light/dark themes.

-# Dependencies

-> What is the project blocked on?

-No blockers.

-> What will be impacted by the project?

-All the deployment process for a flutter web application(s) within the Metrics project will be impacted.

-# Testing

-> How will the project be tested?

-This project will be tested manually by opening an application using the obtained link.

-# Alternatives Considered

-> Summarize alternative designs (pros & cons)

-No alternatives considered.

-# Timeline

-> Document milestones and deadlines.

-DONE:

-- Deploy Metrics application to Firebase Hosting.
-- Deploy the Cloud Function for creating test data.
-- Deploy Firestore Security Rules & Indexes.

-# Results

-> What was the outcome of the project?

-The Metrics application and the Cloud Function for creating test data are deployed and available via the links.